armandofox/armandofox.github.io/_pages/quotes.md

-sophisticated transportation technologies made it possible for a degenerate, instead of getting soused in his own backyard, to dress up a tourist and do the same in the vicinity of Saint Peter's basicila.
-If this tendency were to lead to the invasion of the human body by technological contrivances, undoubtedly the idea woudl eb to expand the gamut of pleasurable sensations to the maximum, and perhaps even to bring into being&emdash;besides sex, narcotics, culinary happiness&emdash;other, as yet unknown, kinds of sensual stimulation
+sophisticated transportation technologies made it possible for a degenerate, instead of getting soused in his own backyard, to dress up a tourist and do the same in the vicinity of Saint Peter's basilica.
+If this tendency were to lead to the invasion of the human body by technological contrivances, undoubtedly the idea would be to expand the gamut of pleasurable sensations to the maximum, and perhaps even to bring into being&emdash;besides sex, narcotics, culinary happiness&emdash;other, as yet unknown, kinds of sensual stimulation